-Through our partnership with Fort Davis National Historic Site, we welcome you to live "A Day at the Fort" through bugle calls and photos.
-Start with "Morning at the Fort" by clicking here!
+Through our partnership with Fort Davis National Historic Site, we welcome you to experience "A Day at the Fort" through bugle calls and photos, starting with "Morning at the Fort."

 The Pilgrims weren’t the only folks who cooked up a big feast and celebrated their good fortunes, whether it be family, victory, or just having plenty of food to go around (in the terms laid out by the hardships of earlier centuries, that meant farmers dodged a drought, the crops came in, and the game was fat and available).
 Spanish explorer and colonialist Don Juan de Onate and his group of four hundred, while making his way to the future site of Santa Fe in New Mexico, ended up having a lot to be grateful for as well.

 Alongside the eastern flank of the Guadalupe Mountains you’ll find a long-standing but little-known mountain hide-away, rich in history and remarkable for its delightfully serene surroundings.
 The small Frijole Ranch complex, a historic site in Guadalupe Mountains National Park, highlights the tiny Frijole Spring and its simple rock house built around 1876 by the Raders, two bachelor brothers who were among the first Anglos to arrive in the Guadalupe Mountains region who put down roots (but not for long).

 Back to Front at the Clark Hotel